joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 ## Settings for iTerm2

-- Appearance > Tab bar location: Bottom
+- Appearance > General > Tab bar location: Bottom

+- Appearance > Tabs > Show tab bar even when there is only one tab:

 - Profile > Colors > Color Presets > Import > Jargo (Joey's Argonaut)